haoyung/haoyung.github.io/_posts/en/2023-11-01-Achieving High Extraction with Low Agitation.md

 In essence, Lance's advice was to use a [Melodrip](https://melodrip.co/) (a shower-like device) to reduce agitation when aiming for a high extraction yield with a very fine grind, as agitation, in his experience, increased astringency, which might be partly due to clogging.

-The last sentence of the email is the key takeaway of the email: **The trick is how to achieve high EY without using agitation**.
+The last sentence of the email is the key takeaway: **The trick is how to achieve high EY without using agitation**.

 #### The Potential Problems Brought by Low Agitation